 The crown jewels of Penn State’s library system, Pattee Library and Paterno Library house nine subject libraries and millions of books and periodicals.
 When the $34.4 million Paterno Library was completed in 2000, the attached libraries needed a comprehensive wayfinding system to guide students and researchers through the 490,000 square feet of space to the information they sought.

-For the libraries, Corbin Design developed an elegant system using oak trim and veneers that match the furniture and interior finishes.
+For the libraries, Corbin designed an elegant system using oak trim and veneers that match the furniture and interior finishes.
 A unique custom ring sign identifying the circulation desk is suspended from the vaulted ceiling by aircraft cables.

-A key part of the system was identifying the preferred public pathways through the two main libraries, which only connect on the first floor
+A key part of the system was identifying the preferred public pathways through the two main libraries, which only connect on the first floor.